 George Todd Chiene was elected Captain of Lundin Golf Club (at the age of 60) in 1869, the year after the Club was first founded.
 His election came after the autumn meeting where the 'Standard' medal was played for and won by his son, George Todd Chiene, Jr (then aged 25).
 This was reported in the Edinburgh Evening Courant on 11 October 1869.
 There is no record of Neil Shaw playing golf but I imagine he must have played on the course with George Chiene.
 The pair were undoubtedly close as the Shaws named one of their children after one of Chiene's.
 'Dorothea Chiene Shaw' was born in 1871, twenty one years after Dorothea Chiene, George's eldest daughter was born.

 On 17 June 1882 George Todd Chiene died at Burntisland aged 72.
-Some mystery surrounds the latter part of Neil Shaw's life.
-There are no death records for him, his wife or his forester sons.
-I speculate that the family may have emigrated to Canada, where there was much British interest in the timber trade, including among the Gilmour family which had bought the Lundin Estate in 1872.
-I wonder what Neil Shaw would make of the fact that a hole at the Lundin Golf Club is still named after him and what he would think of the busy farm shop and cafe that has sprung up next to his former home (see image at foot of post).
+Neil Shaw died in 1892 in Edinburgh.
+I wonder what he would make of the fact that a hole at the Lundin Golf Club is still named after him and what he would think of the busy farm shop and cafe that has sprung up next to his former home (see image at foot of post).

 Finally, it's worth noting that two of Chiene's sons had interesting life stories.
 Eldest son John became Professor of Surgery at Edinburgh University and worked with Sir John Goodsir (a theme worth returning to in the future).
 Second son George followed in his father's footsteps as a Chartered Accountant, an auditor for Standard Life, a factor for several Fife Estates and Captain of Innerleven Golf Club.
 In fact, the Chiene company of Chartered Accountants continues on to this day in Edinburgh and you can read about the firm's history here.